 - (A) Adequate food means the provision of foodstuff that is uncontaminated, wholesome, palatable and of sufficient quality and nutritive value to maintain normal condition and weight of the animal.
 Food shall be provided at suitable intervals or at least once a day, unless restricted by a veterinarian. - (B) Adequate shade, for dogs, means one or more separate outside areas of shade, large enough to contain all dogs at one time and to protect them from the direct rays of the sun.
 A doghouse shall not constitute adequate shade.
 For all other animals that, as determined by species, require shade, adequate shade means one or more outside areas of shade large enough to protect all animals present from the direct rays of the sun. - (C) Adequate shelter for dogs kept outside of a primary residence, means an appropriate, durable, enclosed, permanent structure, or a structure manufactured to serve primarily as an outdoor shelter for a dog, with a roof, four sides, and a raised floor at least two (2) inches above the ground and constructed in a manner to protect a dog's feet and legs from injury, with dimensions appropriate for breed and size.
 The shelter shall provide the dog adequate protection and shelter from heat and cold and from the direct effect of wind, rain, snow, and be of proportional size to allow the natural body heat of the dog to be retained in cold weather.
 The shelter must have an entry-way to allow the dog to easily enter and exit.
 The shelter shall have a sufficient amount of clean bedding to keep the dog warm and dry.
 Metal or plastic drums shall not be considered shelter.
-For all other animals, adequate shelter means an appropriate structure that provides the animal adequate protection and shelter, as determined by the animal's species, from the heat and cold and from the direct effect of wind, rain and snow.

-- (D) Adequate water means constant access to a supply of clean, fresh, drinkable water, unless restricted by a veterinarian, which is provided in a sanitary manner. - (E) No person shall fail to remove any excrement deposited by any dog, cat or other animal under his or her control on public property or private property of another absent the consent of the owner or occupant of the property. - (F) Tethering.
+For all other animals, adequate shelter means an appropriate structure that provides the animal adequate protection and shelter, as determined by the animal's species, from the heat and cold and from the direct effect of wind, rain, snow, and appropriate structure that provides the animal adequate protection and shelter, as determined by the animal's species, from the heat and cold and from the direct effect of wind, rain and snow. - (D)Adequate water means constant access to a supply of clean, fresh, drinkable water, unless restricted by a veterinarian, which is provided in a sanitary manner. - (E) No person shall fail to remove any excrement deposited by any dog, cat or other animal under his or her control on public property or private property of another absent the consent of the owner or occupant of the property. - (F) Tethering.
 If any animal is tethered, it shall be by trolley or swivel system designed to prevent choking or tangling using a collar adjusted to fit the animal and shall not be less than ten (10) feet in length.
 There shall be no tethering in weather under 32 degrees or above 90 degrees, to include the heat index, or during tornado warning or other extreme conditions.
 There shall be no tethering from 10 p.m. to 6 a.m. except for 15-minute intervals for a bathroom break.
 No animal shall be tethered by a prong collar or logging chain, nor should the chain weigh more than 1/8 of the animal's body weight.
 Puppies under the age of 6 months should not be tethered.